Suggestions for stepfamilies

 Each parent should strive to have good communication with the children’s other parent.
 That lays a foundation that meets the needs of the children as you parent apart.
-Communicate with ex-partners and understand that children living in two families need respectful and caring relationships in stepfamilies and, whenever possible, with birth parents.
+Communicate with ex-partners and understand that children living in two families need respectful and caring relationships in stepfamilies and with birth parents.

 Here are some things stepparents can do to ease the stepfamily transition process.